Current Itinerary for

 Auckland is the biggest city in New Zealand and known as the City of Sails.
 A 3 hour drive from Rotorua, stops along the way could include Hobbiton at Matamata or a bit further afield, the Glow Worm caves at Waitomo.

-Once in Auckland, there is plenty to do and see.
-A visit to Goat Island for snorkelling or just watching the fish through a glass bottomed boat or a visit to the top of Mount Eden.
 Numerous waterside bars and restaurants will allow to us relax after a busy few weeks going through New Zealand.

 Auckland is the best departure point as most international flights originate from here meaning no internal flights required.
 Bear in mind you will cross the international date line if you fly across the Pacific so we can leave on Sunday and arrive same day in Toronto.